chanyash/Twitter-Redux/README.md

     Home Timeline
         [v] Tapping on a user image should bring up that user's profile page
     Optional: Account switching
-        Long press on tab bar to bring up Account view with animation Tap account to switch to
+        [v] Long press on tab bar to bring up Account view with animation Tap account to switch to
         Include a plus button to Add an Account
         Swipe to delete an account